How mathematics contributes to medicine and biology

 Q: How do mathematics improve medical treatments?

-A: Through clinical data analysis and modeling responses to treatments, mathematics enable physicians to personalize therapeutic approaches based on individual patient characteristics.
+A: By analyzing clinical data and modeling treatment responses, mathematics enable doctors to personalize therapeutic approaches based on individual patients’ characteristics.

 Q: What role do mathematics play in medical imaging?

-A: Mathematics is fundamental in medical imaging techniques, serving to reconstruct images from raw data and optimize analysis methods for diagnosing diseases efficiently.
+A: Mathematics are fundamental in medical imaging techniques, serving to reconstruct images from raw data and optimize analysis methods for efficient disease diagnosis.